 In this privacy policy ("Privacy Policy"), we, Alexander van der Berg (hereinafter "we" or "us"), explain how we collect and otherwise process personal data.

-The term "personal data" or "data" refers to all information relating to a identified or identifiable natural person.
+The term "personal data" or "data" refers to all information relating to an identified or identifiable natural person.
 If you provide us with personal data about other persons (e.g. family members or work colleagues), please ensure that those persons are aware of this Privacy Policy and only share their data with us if you are authorised to do so and if the data is accurate.

 Please note that other privacy policies, general terms and conditions, participation terms and similar documents may separately govern certain data protection matters.
 This Privacy Policy is aligned with the EU General Data Protection Regulation ("GDPR") and the Swiss Federal Act on Data Protection ("FADP").
 However, the application of these laws depends on the specific case.